plone/plone.api/docs/content.md

 ## Get closest parent

-To get the closest parent object that matches certain criteria, use the {meth}`api.content.get_closed_parent` method.
+To get the closest parent object that matches certain criteria, use the {func}`api.content.get_closest_parent` function.

 ```python
 from plone import api